How do I connect computers to the server?

 Updated: March 30, 2011

-You can connect your computers in the network to the Windows SBS 2011 Essentials server using the Connect a Computer to the Server wizard.
+You can connect your home computers to the Windows Home Server 2011 server using the Connect a Computer to the Server wizard.
 You can launch this wizard by typing http://<servername>/connect Internet address in your Internet browser, where <servername> is the name of the server.
-The wizard installs the Connector software on your client computer and joins it your server.
-Windows SBS 2011 Essentials then automatically backs up your computer (if set up to do so), monitors its health, and enables you to configure and to remotely administer Windows SBS 2011 Essentials from your client computer.
+The wizard installs the Windows Home Server 2011 Connector software on your home computer and joins it to the server.
+Windows Home Server 2011 then automatically backs up your home computer, monitors its health, and enables you to configure and to remotely administer Windows Home Server 2011 from your home computer.

 Before you begin

-Before you begin connecting your client computers, do the following:
+Before you begin connecting your home computers, do the following:

-Ensure that the computer meets the prerequisites to connect to the server.
-To learn about the prerequisites, see Prerequisites for connecting a computer to the server.
+Ensure that the computer meets the prerequisites to connect to the home server.
+To learn about the prerequisites, see Prerequisites for connecting a computer to the home server.

-Ensure that the Windows SBS 2011 Essentials supports the operating system that is running on the computer.
-For a list of supported operating systems, see Supported operating systems for client computers.
+Ensure that the Windows Home Server 2011 supports the operating system that is running on the computer.
+For a list of supported operating systems, see Supported operating systems for home computers.

-Review the changes that are made to the computer by the Windows SBS 2011 Essentials server when you run the Connector software at What changes does the server make to a client computer
+Review the changes that are made to the computer by the server Windows Home Server 2011when you run the Connector software at What changes does the home server make to a home computer?

-Windows SBS 2011 Essentials does not support backing up and restoring dynamic disks on client computers.
+Windows Home Server 2011 does not support backing up and restoring dynamic disks on client computers.
 If you want the server to create backups for your computer, do not use a computer with dynamic disks.

-Connecting your client the computers to the server
+Connecting your home computers to the home server

-This section includes step-by-step instructions to connect a computer to a server that is running Windows SBS 2011 Essentials.
+This section includes step-by-step instructions to connect a computer to a server that is running Windows Home Server 2011.
 To complete this procedure, you will need the following information:

 The user name and password of the computer’s local administrator account (if you are not logged on to the computer as a local administrator).

-Complete the following procedure on all of your other computers to connect them to the Windows SBS 2011 Essentials server.
+Complete the following procedure on all of your other computers to connect them to the Windows Home Server 2011 server.

 To connect your computer to the server

-Log on to your computer that you want to connect to the server.
+Log on to the computer that you want to connect to the server.

 The Connect your computer to the server page appears.
 Do one of the following:

-If the User Account Control message appears, either click Continue or type your local user name and password of an account that has administrator permissions on that computer if prompted to do so.
+If the User Account Control message appears, either click Continue or type your user name and password of an account that has administrator permissions on that computer if prompted to do so.

-Once the computer is successfully connected to the server, shortcuts to the Launchpad and the server Dashboard will appear on the Start menu of the computer’s desktop, which can be used as follows:
+When the computer is successfully connected to the server, shortcuts to the Launchpad and the Dashboard appear on the Start menu of the home computer’s desktop which can be used as follows: